Castle of Belver: Architecture

 Located on the periphery of the village of Belver (isolated on the south-west corner), alongside the right margin of the Tagus River, at the confluence of the Ribeiro de Belver, overlooking a panorama, that includes olive orchards to the east and south-east.

 Its plan includes a principal rectangular keep circuited by walled parapets, that encircle the space on the hilltop, and Renaissance-era chapel.
 The castle gates are located on the south face, anticipated by a staircase of masonry stone, and flanked by two towers, whose design would be used by King Denis.
 Beyond the entrance is a triple doorway of rounded arcs, which now provides entry onto the grounds.
 Central to the completed structure is the donjon or keep, whose first floor provides a grated access-way to the dungeons.
 The keep's entrance-hall has a rectangular window and staircase that provides access to the second floor.
 The second-floor hall, also with a rectangular window and arched doorway, leads onto the vestiges of the veranda, while another doorway leads to the superior floor access to the battlements.

 The walls and battlements which encircle the Castle follow a semi-circular oval around the keep, and are covered in parapets and turrets, with strategically place cubicle towers located around the entranceway and in each direction of the compass.
 The Traitor's Gate, the secondary access to the castle, is located on the cliff side of the structure, guarded by a round tower.

-Vestiges of the alcalde's residence and garrison are located in the south-east, south and south-west parts of the castle, in the space occupied by the three archways.
+Remains of the alcaide's residence and garrison are located in the south-east, south and south-west parts of the castle, in the space occupied by the three archways.
 To the north is the remains of the garrison's cistern, constructed during the remodelling of the castle by Nuno Álvares Pereira.

 Near the centre of the Castle, and in the east, is the Chapel of São Brás, alongside the keep.
 In the interior of chapel is a high-altar, with a number of busts and reliquaries from Palestine, presented by the Great Prior of Crato to Prince Luís, son of Manuel I of Portugal.
 Italian counterparts, and decorated with the grande importance associated with the religiosity of the legendary reliquaries of the Holy Land.